Are you OK with cookies?

 There will be 3 parts: an interview, a role play, and a written test.
 Find out more in our blog (opens in a new tab).

 If you apply for a women’s prison, there’s an additional written assessment where you need to answer 3 behaviour-based questions.
 This will explore your understanding of working as a prison officer in a women’s prison.
-Find out more on the prison officer application information centre (opens in a new tab).

 Get your results